NYU-RTS/rts-docs/docs/hpc/02_connecting_to_hpc/02_ssh_tunneling_and_x11_forwarding.md

 However, Mac users need to install [XQuartz][xquartz], since X-server is no longer shipped with the macOS.

 Windows users will also need to install X server software.
-We recommend two options out there.
-We recommend installing Xming.
-Start Xming application and configure PuTTY to support X11 forwarding:
+We recommend using MobaXTerm.
+Further instructions are provided in the [introductory HPC tutorial](../12_tutorial_intro_shell_hpc/02_connecting_to_hpc.mdx).